Starvation response: Biochemistry

 During starvation, less than half of the energy used by the brain comes from metabolized glucose.
 Because the human brain can use ketone bodies as major fuel sources, the body is not forced to break down skeletal muscles at a high rate, thereby maintaining both cognitive function and mobility for up to several weeks.
 This response is extremely important in human evolution and allowed for humans to continue to find food effectively even in the face of prolonged starvation.

 Initially, the level of insulin in circulation drops and the levels of glucagon, epinephrine and norepinephrine rise.
 At this time, there is an up-regulation of glycogenolysis, gluconeogenesis, lipolysis, and ketogenesis.
 The body's glycogen stores are consumed in about 24 hours.
 In a normal 70 kg adult, only about 8,000 kilojoules of glycogen are stored in the body (mostly in the striated muscles).
 The body also engages in gluconeogenesis to convert glycerol and glucogenic amino acids into glucose for metabolism.
 Another adaptation is the Cori cycle, which involves shuttling lipid-derived energy in glucose to peripheral glycolytic tissues, which in turn send the lactate back to the liver for resynthesis to glucose.
 Because of these processes, blood glucose levels remain relatively stable during prolonged starvation.

 However, the main source of energy during prolonged starvation is derived from triglycerides.
-Compared to the 8,000 kilojoules of stored glycogen, lipid fuels are much richer in energy content, and a 70 kg adult stores over 400,000 kilojoules of triglycerides (mostly in adipose tissue).
-Triglycerides are broken down to fatty acids via lipolysis.
+Compared to the 8,000 kilojoules of stored glycogen, lipid fuels are much richer in energy content, and an adult weighing 70 kg stores over 400,000 kilojoules of triglycerides, mostly in adipose tissue.
+Triglycerides are broken down to fatty acids by lipolysis.
 Epinephrine precipitates lipolysis by activating protein kinase A, which phosphorylates hormone sensitive lipase (HSL) and perilipin.
 These enzymes, along with CGI-58 and adipose triglyceride lipase (ATGL), complex at the surface of lipid droplets.
 The concerted action of ATGL and HSL liberates the first two fatty acids.
 Cellular monoacylglycerol lipase (MGL), liberates the final fatty acid.
 The remaining glycerol enters gluconeogenesis.